GuillaumeMougeot/biom3d/README.md

 > **Warning**: This repository is still a work in progress and comes with no guarantees.

+## Issues

+Please feel free to open an issue or send me an email if any problem with biom3d appears.
+But please make sure first that this problem is not referenced on the FAQ page: [Frequently Asked Question](https://biom3d.readthedocs.io/en/latest/faq.html)

 ## 📑 Citation

 If you find Biom3d useful in your research, please cite: